Information on the car (excise) tax

 For example, if your car's value is set at $5,000, with the $2,000 exemption, you would be taxed on $3,000 of value.
 At a tax rate of $60 per $1,000, this car's tax would be $60 x 3.00 = $180 for a full year.
 If it was registered for half the year (182 days) the tax would also be half, or $90.

 Privately owned cars are billed to the individual; leased cars are usually billed to the leasing company.

-Failure to pay the tax by the quarterly deadline.
+Registration blocks when the tax is not paid.
 Once a quarterly payment deadline is missed, the account is considered delinquent.
 Failure to pay any quarterly installment will result in interest charges and the acceleration of the entire annual tax.
 In addition, the City will place a block on your registration renewal for that car and any others also registered to you.
-Your registration is not blocked if just your current bill is delinquent.

 Example of interest accrual:

-If you have a $400 annual tax ($100 quarterly payments) and miss the third installment of $100 in January, the tax payment due in February will be $216.00.
+If you have a $400 annual tax (Four $100 quarterly payments) and miss the third installment of $100 in January, the past due tax in the following month of February will be $216.00.
 (Third and fourth quarter's installment of $100 each, plus 8% interest on $200, or $16.)
-The only way to prevent interest from accruing further is to pay the account off in its entirety.
+The only way to prevent interest from accruing further is to pay the account and interest in full.

 Notify DMV within 10 days of moving or disposal of the vehicle.
 DMV provides all RI municipalities with a car tax database, based on DMV's registration data.
 To prevent a problem when you move, file a change of address for each affected vehicle within 10 days.
 You can download the change of address form at www.dmv.ri.gov.
-Submitting the change of address form will update local municipalities as well as take your vehicle off the tax rolls in the town you moved from and adding it to the city or town you moved to.
-If you don't file the change of address form, the next tax bill will come from your old town (with its tax rates and its exemptions.)
+Submitting the change of address form will update local municipalities and move you from place to place.
+If you don't file the change of address form, the next tax bill will come from your old town to your old address.